savoirfairelinux/meta-vulnscout/README.md

 Indeed, the web interface won't be mapped to the host if the building Docker container is not properly configured.

-CQFD requires adding `docker-compose-v2` to your *.cfqd/docker/Dockerfile* and exporting the following variable:
+CQFD requires adding `docker-compose-v2` to the package installed in your *.cfqd/docker/Dockerfile* and exporting the following variable:

 ``` bash
 export CQFD_EXTRA_RUN_ARGS="-v /run/docker.sock:/run/docker.sock"